“I’m sorry, what the fuck do you mean, Ruthers wants to start a war?”

 Taking a second to glance toward the nearby security camera on the traffic light of the nearby road where I knew Gaia was watching from, I nodded slowly.
 “Yeah, he told me that if I made you as sad as you were back when school started, he’d find a way to give me even more problems than I already have.
 Which, kudos to him for the effort that would take.”

-I started to say something to that, but the sound of footsteps crunching in the snow distracted me.
+I started to add something to that, but the sound of footsteps crunching in the snow distracted me.
 Looking that way, we all watched as three figures approached.
 Two were about normal-sized, while the third… well, the third was pretty much a small, mobile mountain.

 Lifting a hand, I waved at the third figure, smiling despite myself.
 “Hey, Buddy!”